afraz-khan/aws/AWS-Config/README.md

    **NOTE:** Rules can be managed or custom.
 But for custom rules, there may be some extra properties to be configured.

- #### Deploy Managed Rules
+ #### Deploy Managed Config Rules
-   - Individual Rules can be easily deployed in form of CloudFormation stacks using the following official s3 template URL.
+   - Individual Rules can be easily deployed in form of CloudFormation stacks using the following official s3 template URL for managed rules.

    		>s3.amazonaws.com/aws-configservice-us-east-1/cloudformation-templates-for-managed-rules/**[ THE_RULE_IDENTIFIER ]**.template